-*Shahadah: The shahadah, “witness” or profession of faith, is repeated with every prayer: “I bear witness that there is no God but God, and Muhammad is God’s Messenger.”
+*Shahadah: The shahadah, “witness” or profession of faith, is repeated with every prayer: “I bear witness that there is no god but God, and Muhammad is God’s Messenger.”
 The belief in God’s oneness, or tauhid, and the prophethood of Muhammad is the first step of a lifelong journey as a Muslim.

 *Zakat: Zakat literally means “purification”—a payment of a portion of one’s wealth to purify the rest and to ensure justice in society.
 Used to help the needy members of a community or those working for just causes, the zakat is part of the larger Islamic vision of social justice.
 While Muslims are encouraged to pursue economic and social gain, they are also reminded to use their wealth unselfishly and to care for others less fortunate.
 The rate of zakat is generally 2.5 percent of annual accumulated wealth, including savings and nonessential property; in some countries it is collected and distributed by the government.
 American Muslims often distribute their zakat through local mosques and Muslim associations.
-Muslim relief agencies are at work throughout the world today, and American Muslims run special programs—from soup kitchens to Bosnian refugee relief.
+Muslim relief agencies are at work throughout the world today, and American Muslims run special programs through zakat contributions—from soup kitchens to Bosnian refugee relief.